Chapter 13 Assessing Environmental Impacts

 This week, we are looking at how to assess the environmental impacts of horticultural production.
 Specifically, you will learn how to measure the environmental footprint (e.g. carbon or water footprint) of a production system.
 To do that, we are going to talk about a method called Lifecycle Assessment (LCA).
 It allows us to quantify all environmental impacts, from the production of resources (e.g. green houses, inputs, tractors, fuel, …) over direct emissions to the disposal/recycling of waste.

-On Thursday, we are going to have a hands-on exercise and learn how to create a simple LCA using open source tools and free data.
+We are offering the unique chance to have a hands-on exercise and learn how to create a simple LCA using open source tools and free data.
 Please bring your own laptops, if you can!

 Better buy regional fruits and veggies?
 The environmental impact of transportation in context Johannes Kopton, Lars Zimmermann